lammps/lammps/doc/src/molecule.rst

 For the Types, Bonds, Angles, Dihedrals, and Impropers sections, each atom/bond/angle/etc type can be specified either as a number (numeric type) or as an alphanumeric type label.
-The latter is only allowed if type lables have been defined, either by the :doc:`labelmap
+The latter is only allowed if type labels have been defined, either by the :doc:`labelmap
 <labelmap>` command or in data files read by the :doc:`read_data
 <read_data>` command which have sections for Atom Type Labels, Bond
 Type Labels, Angle Type Labels, etc.  See the :doc:`Howto type labels